rafaelbmateus/rafaelbmateus/README.md

 role := "Software Developer"
 goal := "constantly learning and sharing knowledge with the community"

-fmt.sprintf("%s is a %s with %s.", name, role, goal)
+fmt.sprintf("%s is a %s %s.", name, role, goal)
 // Rafael Mateus is a Software Developer constantly learning and sharing knowledge with the community.
 ```